-In this post, you’ll discover the ultimate list of Florence Cathedral facts, a structure with an immensely rich history of art and architecture.
+In this post, you’ll discover the ultimate list of Florence Cathedral facts, a fabulous landmark in Florence with an immensely rich history of art and architecture.

 1. It’s located in the historic center of Florence

 The Florence Cathedral, officially known as “Cattedrale di Santa Maria del Fiore” (Cathedral of Saint Mary of the Flower), is one of the most prominent landmarks in the city of Florence the capital city of the Tuscany region in Italy.
 The city has been of major importance for art and architecture and was one of the biggest cities in medieval Europe.

 It’s the birthplace of the “Renaissance” and has produced numerous famous Renaissance artists, many of who have a direct stake in the construction of the city’s cathedral.

 Florence has often been referred to as the “Athens of the Middle Ages,” and when using this metaphor, we can refer to its cathedral as its Parthenon.

 2. It’s part of a complex with 2 more famous buildings

 The entire historic center of the city of Florence has been inscribed as a UNESCO World Heritage Site since 1982.
 The cathedral is included in this as well as 2 other buildings that are part of the cathedral complex.